BOTANICAL NAME: Howea forsteriana

 COMMON NAME: Kentia Palm

 DESCRIPTION: Single stemmed with dark green, arching, flat-topped fronds cut almost to the midrib, many leaflets, 2-4cm wide and 45-60cm long.
-Can grow to 2.5m tall.
+Can grow to 2.5m tall when grown in a pot.

 LIGHT/POSITION: Medium to high light is ideal but plant tolerates low light conditions well if watering is controlled.
 Fronds will eventually spread and droop with age.
 Does not appreciate cold positions.